-- (a) The Commission shall conduct public hearings at such place or places in the state as it shall determine will best serve the public interest. - (b) Notwithstanding the failure of any judge to file responsive pleadings or to appear at the hearing set by the Commission, the Commission may proceed with the hearing, provided that all evidence in support of the complaint shall be heard by the Commission in a public hearing.
+- (a) The Commission shall conduct public hearings at such place or places in the state as it shall determine will best serve the public interest. - (b) Notice of the date, time, and place of the hearing shall be served upon the Respondent or the Respondent's counsel not less than twenty-one (21) days prior to the date upon which the hearing is set. - (c) Notwithstanding the failure of any Respondent to file responsive pleadings or to appear at the hearing set by the Commission, the Commission may proceed with the hearing, provided that all evidence in support of the Complaint shall be heard by the Commission in a public hearing. - (d) Upon motion of either party, the Commission may exclude witnesses from the hearing.